tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 }
 ```

+This setup works well for a small scale deployment like above, or for a simple provider and backend configuration.

+But what if you have hundreds of components distributed across tens of environments?
+And what if you need to adjust your
+provider configurations to use different AWS IAM Roles or you want to enhance it with `allowed_account_ids`?

-The challenge is that you can't modularize the `provider` and `backend` configurations due to the aforementioned
+The challenge is that you can’t modularize the `provider` and `backend` configurations due to the aforementioned
 limitations.
-This results in the `provider.tf` and `backend.tf` files being mostly duplicated across all the modules.
+This results in the `provider.tf` and `backend.tf` files being mostly duplicated across all the modules,

-This is not that painful to maintain for a small handful of modules, or a simple provider configuration that only
-depends on the region.
-But what if you have hundreds of components distributed across tens of environments?
-And what
-about more complex provider configurations that have different AWS IAM Roles?
+and maintained manually, leading to a painful refactoring process if you ever need to change a pattern in one of these
+files.

 We can address this by using Jsonnet.